crmrajat/portfolio/README.md

 🚩 Follow this when updating the deployed project

--   Commit and Push the current chages to the master branch
+-   Commit and Push the current changes to the master branch
 -   Now run the `npm run deploy`